 Financial Transaction Tax Proposals

-Bernie Sanders, Kamala Harris, and Andrew Yang have each proposed financial transaction taxes on trades of stocks, bonds and derivatives.
+Sanders, Kamala Harris, Warren, and Andrew Yang have each proposed financial transaction taxes on trades of stocks, bonds and derivatives.

-Andrew Yang has also proposed a 0.1% tax on financial transactions.
+Yang has also proposed a 0.1% tax on financial transactions.
 Yang projects that this tax would raise $50 billion in revenue per year and would finance his “freedom dividend”.
 Warren would also impose a 0.1% tax on the sale of stocks, bonds, and derivatives that would be assessed and collected on financial firms.
 Warren estimates that this tax would generate over $800 billion in revenue between 2020 and 2029.

 Proposals for Additional Taxes